2018 Thought Leaders

 A global event focused on women in engineering & technology.

-She has been awarded the Dr. Fred Shair Award for Program Diversity from the Caltech Center for Diversity.
-Other awards include the Lesbians and bisexual women Active in Community Empowerment (L.A.C.E.)
-Awards by the Los Angeles Gay and Lesbian Center and the Walt Westman Volunteer of the Year Award by the National Organization of Gay and Lesbian Scientists and Technical Professionals.
-She has been listed in Who's Who in Science and Engineering, Who's Who of American Women, and Who's Who in the West.
+Rochelle has been awarded Caltech's Dr. Fred Shair Award for Program Diversity, the Los Angeles Gay and Lesbian Center's Lesbians and Bisexual Women Active in Community Empowerment Award and the Walt Westman Volunteer of the Year Award.
+She has been listed in Who's Who in Science and Engineering and Who's Who of American Women.

 Professional society that advocates for LGBTQ professionals

 Ramalatha Marimuthu has been teaching for nearly thirty years and is currently with Kumaraguru College of Technology, Coimbatore, India.
 She is known for guiding and mentoring the students in developing unique solutions for social problems, like special needs and women empowerment.
 She is a great orator and has delivered lectures on her research area "Assistive Technology" in universities and research organisations all over the world.

 She chaired the IEEE Women in Engineering Committee in 2011 and 2012 and Region 10 WIE in 2008 – 2010.
 She has received many awards, a few of which include IEEE MGA Achievement Award, IEEE MGA Leadership Award, Lions Club Life Time Achiever Award, Tamilnadu Government’s Mentor Award and Change Agent Award by Anita Borg Institute for Women and Technology.
 She won the Systers Pass it on Award 2014 for connecting women passionate for second careers through a forum, "Returning Mothers."
 This year she won the Inspiring Member of the Year Award from IEEE Women in Engineering.

 Vice President, Corporate Citizenship & Corporate Affairs